aenthill/aenthill.github.io/docs/04-hermes.md

 $ hermes reply event [payload]
 ```

-[Hermes](https://github.com/aenthill/hermes) will send the given event and payload back to the *Aent* which which has awaken yours.
+[Hermes](https://github.com/aenthill/hermes) will send the given event and payload back to the *aent* which which has awaken yours.

-It uses the environment variable <code>PHEROMONE_FROM</code> to know which *Aent* to reply to.
+It uses the environment variable <code>PHEROMONE_FROM</code> to know which *aent* to reply to.